Nobby Stiles: England World Cup-winner dies aged 78 after long illness

 He agreed apprentice terms with United in 1959, at a time when the club was still recovering from the Munich air disaster a year earlier in which eight players were killed.

-He won league titles with the Red Devils in 1965 and 1967, before the continental success the following year.
+He won league titles with United in 1965 and 1967, before the continental success the following year.

-Former England midfielder Peter Reid was one of the first to pay tribute to Stiles on social media.
+Stiles' former United team-mate Denis Law was "desperately saddened" to hear of his death.

+Law added, in a statement released through the club: "Nobby was a top player and a top man.
+He was such a popular guy in the dressing room.

 Stiles left United in 1971, going on to play for Middlesbrough and Preston.